 “A good plan today beats a perfect one tomorrow.”

-That saying has been attributed to many sources, but it applies nowhere more than in outdoor pursuits, and if you’re looking to plan a Texas hunting or fishing excursion for 2015 and don’t have your agenda well under way, you’re behind everyone else.
+That saying has been attributed to many sources, but it applies nowhere more than in outdoor pursuits, and if you’re looking to plan a Texas hunting or fishing excursion and don’t have your agenda well under way, you’re behind everyone else.

 There is an amazing array of sporting opportunities in the Lone Star State and elsewhere, and narrowing down your choices can be tough, but now is the time to nail down your one big trip — or two or three if you’re lucky — for this year.

 So, where do you start?

 First, look at what you’re heart is set on — perhaps a trip you’ve never done, a species or place that always has caught your fancy or simply more success in your home range that you’ve always known was there.
 From there, you can zero in on where you want to go, what you want to do and how much you can spend on an adventure.

 The easiest way to go about the situation is to jump on the Internet and search for as much specific detail as possible.
 From there, you can narrow your quest to specific guides and outfitters that target particular species in woods or waters you’re interested in.
 Once you have what could be a good match, you should make contact by phone or email, getting as much information as possible.

 It’s foolish to simply book a trip off a Web site unless you’re setting up a side outing while you’re at your favored destination and the outcome of a less-than-stellar-trip won’t ruin the whole excursion.
 You also should look up outfits mentioned in quality outdoor publications and don’t be afraid to contact writers and editors to get more information or to verify a story.